ur92/ng-bitwise-enum/README.md

 # ng-bitwise-enum
-packed as AngularJS service and filter
+Bitwise toggler with enum options packed as AngularJS service and filter

+## Common use